wellcomecollection/wellcome-collection-tei/Arabic/README.md

 Exemplars of calligraphy written in Arabic are included in:

 * Serikoff, N. (ed.)
 (2007) [*Islamic calligraphy from the Wellcome Library*](http://search.wellcomelibrary.org/iii/encore/record/C__Rb1661158?lang=eng) (available in hard copy print only)

+This work builds on the [*Wellcome Arabic Manuscript Cataloguing Project (WAMCP)*](http://wamcp.bibalex.org/about-us), a collaboration between Wellcome Library, Bibliotheca Alexandrina and King's College London, funded by JISC and the Wellcome Trust.